-Uveal melanoma is the most common primary intraocular malignancy in Caucasians, representing 70% of all ocular tumors [1].
-Median age at presentation is about 60 years and reported annual incidence ranges from 5.3 to 10.9 cases per million in the USA and 2-8 cases per million in Europe [2,3].
-Owing to the lack of lymphatics in the eye, metastatic spread of uveal melanoma is exclusively hematogenous, predominantly to the liver ($\geq 95\%$ of metastatic patients) [4].
-Approximately 1% of patients have demonstrable liver metastases at presentation, and up to 50% will ultimately develop hepatic metastases within 10-15 years, suggesting the presence of subclinical disease at the time of initial diagnosis [1].
+Uveal melanoma is the most common primary intraocular malignancy in Caucasians, representing 70 % of all ocular tumors [1].
+Median age at presentation is about 60 years and reported annual incidence ranges from 5.3-10.9 cases per million in the USA and 2-8 cases per million in Europe [2, 3].
+Due to the lack of lymphatics in the eye, meta-static spread of uveal melanoma is exclusively hematogenous, predominantly to the liver (\geq 95% of metastatic patients) [4].
+Around 1% of patients have demonstrable liver metastases at presentation, and up to 50% will ultimately develop hepatic metastases within 10-15 years, suggesting the presence of subclinical disease at the time of initial diagnosis [1].
 The mechanisms for this liver tropism is not yet understood [4].
-Other less common sites of metastasis are lungs, bones, skin, lymph nodes, pancreas, heart, spleen, adrenal glands, gastrointestinal tract, kidneys, ovaries, and thyroid.
-Several clinical, histopathological, and cytogenetic characteristics are associated with poor prognosis including chromosomal abnormalities, the most important of which are monosomy 3, isochromosome 6p, trisomy 8, and isochromosome 8q [5].
+Other less common sites of metastasis are lungs, bones, skin, lymph nodes, pancreas, heart, spleen, adrenal glands, gastro-intestinal tract, kidneys, ovaries and thyroid.
+Several clinical, histopathological and cytogenetic characteristics are associated with poor prognosis including chromosomal abnormalities, the most important of which are monosomy 3, isochromosome 6p, trisomy 8, and isochromosome 8q [5].

-Currently, there are no effective treatments to prevent, delay, or treat liver metastases of uveal melanoma, and the median survival after diagnosis of liver metastasis is 2-7 months in historical series [6].
-Several regional therapies are clinically used or under investigation in clinical trials to control liver progression, such as hepatic arterial chemotherapy, chemoembolization [6], radioembolization [7], thermoablation [8], or targeted therapies showing potential benefit on overall survival or response rate, even without objective tumor response [4,9].
+Currently, there are no effective treatments to prevent, delay or treat liver metastases of uveal melanoma and median survival after diagnosis of liver metastasis is 2- 7 months in historical series [6].
+Several regional therapies are clinically used or under investigation in clinical trials to control liver progression, such as hepatic arterial chemotherapy, chemoembolization [6], radioembolization [7], thermoablation [8] or targeted therapies showing potential benefit on overall survival or response rate, even without objective tumor response [4, 9].
 For instance, using intra-arterial hepatic fotemustine chemotherapy, median survival of up to 15 months has been observed in association with a 36% response rate and 33% survival rate at 2 years [10].
+Positron emission tomography (PET) with 18F-fluorodeoxyglucose (FDG) is a sensitive and an accurate method for the detection of metastases from cutaneous melanoma.
+Of limited value for the diagnosis of ocular melanoma, it was found to be sensitive for the detection of hepatic and extra-hepatic metastases [11-14].
+Servois and co-workers compared the performance of FDG-PET and MRI for staging liver metastasis and concluded that MRI was superior to FDG-PET [15], but the respective value of FDG PET and MRI imaging have not been fully assessed in intra-patient comparison for the diagnosis and monitoring of liver metastasis from uveal melanoma [12].
+Tumor uptake of FDG is highly reproducible and decrease is known to occur before change in size [16].
+Whether this remains true for liver metastases from uveal melanoma is not known.